Yaesu FTDX10 in CW contest

 Conditions were excellent, but not as good as in SSB leg a week earlier.

 One thing I love about this radio is how good its receiver is.
 The roofing filters did a great job, 300 Hz is amazing, albeit a bit too narrow for contest when running CQ.
-Too many stations tend to be off beat a bit and 500-600 Hz works best for me.
+Too many stations tend to be off-beat a bit and the 500-600 Hz width works best for me.

-I was able to hear weak stations quite easily right next to a big signal and only once I had to ask someone to QSY as the station was close – within 100 Hz of my frequency.
+I was able to hear weak stations quite easily right next to big ones and only once I had to ask someone to QSY as the station came too close, within 100 Hz of my frequency.

 On the other hand, use of Shift and Width knobs was excellent.
-It’s at the right spot, easily accessible and easy to reset by a push of a button … well, knob.
-If only Yaesu placed the AF/RF gain to the bottom right of the radio and Notch/APF to the opposite side, this radio would be a much better toy.
+They’re in the right place, easily accessible and easy to reset by a push of a button … well, knob.
+If only Yaesu placed the AF/RF gain to the bottom right of the radio and the Notch/APF knob to the opposite side, this radio would be a much better toy.

 While this is not that much of an issue, the real problem is in the touchscreen functionality.
-The only one function you can use while transmitting is to touch the S-meter and change what it displays.
+The only one function you can use while transmitting is to touch the S-meter and change what is displayed.

-When running a fast pile-up (150+ QSO/hr), you can’t just stop transmitting to press FUNC, select something and then adjust it, or change the AGC to OFF, or turn on the AMP1, etc. You do these things while sending CQ or the exchange to someone, and then are ready for the incoming avalanche of calls, but you can’t do any of it on this radio.
+When running a fast pile-up (150+ QSO/hr), you can’t just stop transmitting to press FUNC, select something and then adjust it, or stop to turn off the AGC, turn on the AMP1, etc. You do these things while sending CQ or while sending the exchange to someone, and then you are ready for what’s to come once you go on receive.
+You can’t do any of it on this radio.

 For basic contest participation, small runs, S&P, this radio is fine.
-But if you want to go in even remotely seriously don’t hold your breath.
+However, if you want to go into any contest half-seriously don’t hold your breath.

 All in all, the issues I wrote about in my FTDX10 Deep Dive Review are still there and some of them are particularly obvious in competitive contesting.

-I was considering upgrading to FT101MP, but it also seems so be suffering from the same issues as this radio.
-I guess for now my IC-7610 will remain on the desk with occasional use of FTDX10… until Kenwood makes a move.
+I was considering upgrading to FT-DX101MP, but it seems so be suffering from the same issues as this radio.
+I guess my IC-7610 will remain on the desk for now, with occasional use of FTDX10… until Kenwood makes a move.